 We are a clinical stage biopharmaceutical company focused on drug development that utilizes novel artificial intelligence, or AI, to identify the next wave of medicines across neuroscience and immuno-oncology.
 Our drug re-innovation approach leverages existing approved drugs and/or clinically validated product candidates together with big data and proprietary machine learning algorithms to identify new therapeutic indices.
 We believe that this differentiated approach has the potential to reduce the cost and time of drug development in diseases with substantial unmet medical need.
 Our two most advanced clinical development programs are BXCL501, a sublingual thin film formulation of the a2a adrenergic receptor agonist dexmedetomidine, or Dex, for acute treatment of agitation resulting from neurological and psychiatric disorders, and BXCL701, an immuno-oncology agent for treatment of a rare form of prostate cancer and pancreatic cancer.
-We intend to commence Phase 2 proof of concept, or PoC, open label clinical trials in 2018 for both programs.
+We initiated a Phase 1b pharmacokinetic/pharmacodynamic, or PK/PD, safety study using the IV formulation of Dex in mild probable AD in December 2017 and we plan to initiate a Phase 1b PK/PD safety study using the IV formulation of Dex in schizophrenia patients in the first half of 2018.
+We expect to report data from both studies by the second half of 2018.
+We also intend to commence Phase 2 proof of concept, or PoC, open label clinical trials in 2018 for both programs.
 We expect that a data readout from the planned Phase 2 PoC open label clinical trials for the BXCL501 program will be available by the end of 2018.
 We intend to initiate a bridging bioavailability, or BA, and bioequivalence, or BE, study for the sublingual thin film formulation in the second half of 2018 that, if successful, could potentially lead to the start of a registration trial in the first half of 2019.
 Preliminary data from the planned Phase 2 PoC clinical trials of BXCL701 will be available in the first half of 2019.
-We also acquired the rights to two other product candidates, BXCL502 and BXCL702, which together with BXCL501 and BXCL701 collectively represent the "BTI Business."
+We also acquired the rights to two other product candidates, BXCL502 and BXCL702, which toge